jeremytammik/tbc/a/2016_closed_room_bound.md

 Kevin Fielding shared a quick, easy and effective solution for replacing the `Other` parameter group or the `BuiltInParameterGroup` `INVALID` in his thread on [Revit 2024 'Other' parameter group\(https://forums.autodesk.com/t5/revit-api-forum/revit-2024-other-parameter-group/td-p/12086226):

-With the change over to `ForgeTypeId` and `GroupTypeId` in Revit 2024 instead of the `BuiltInParameterGroup` enumerations, I just wanted to share how to define the 'Other' group for parameters, as it doesn't appear to be documented.
+With the changeover to `ForgeTypeId` and `GroupTypeId` in Revit 2024 instead of the `BuiltInParameterGroup` enumerations, I just wanted to share how to define the 'Other' group for parameters, as it doesn't appear to be documented.

 Whereas previously you would use